structurizr/structurizr.github.io/dsl/71-language.md

 ## image view

-The `image` keyword is used to define an [image view](/ui/diagrams/image-view) (this is only available on the Structurizr cloud service/on-premises installation/Lite).
+The `image` keyword is used to define an image view.

 ```
 image <*|element identifier> [key] {